 If you’re not restricted to low noise fireworks to keep the neighbours and pets happy, you might be on the hunt for some truly thunderous fireworks.
 The loud crackle and bang of a firework are sometimes as exciting as watching the shower of sparks and tails that rain down in the sky.
 Here are some of our favourites, and some best-selling loud fireworks.

-The loudest type of firework available to the public to buy is a mine.
+The loudest type of fireworks available to the public to buy is a mine.
 Mine fireworks, sometimes also called dump cakes, release one single shot or multiple shots all at once from ground level.
 This is where they get the name ‘mine’ from, as the shots look like they are exploding directly out of the ground.
 Mines are the loudest fireworks thanks to the noise produced by their entire contents exploding all at once.

 Fireworks that aren’t available for consumers to buy, like those used in the London New Year’s Eve Firework display and other large-scale firework displays are usually Category 4 fireworks.
-These are larger than some you can buy from fireworks retailers, but won’t be louder than the loudest ones that consumers can buy.
+These are larger than some you can buy from firework retailers, but won’t be louder than the loudest ones that consumers can buy.

 The WHO has defined the volume limit of fireworks to be 120 decibels.
 This is the loudest volume that a child can be exposed to.
 Any noise pressure higher than this is at risk of causing damage to the eardrum of a child.
 Adults can tolerate a slightly higher volume of 140 decibels, but no firework can be over 120 decibels in volume in order to keep all audience members safe.